criminal court

 State And Local Crimes

-Jails and prisons are primarily a function of state governments.
+Jails and state prisons are primarily a function of state governments.
 In most cases, local crimes are managed by the states, counties, and local municipalities.

-Six Major Crime Categories
+Six Major State Crime Categories

-Initial Court Appearance
+Initial Court Appearance – Arraignment

 Right To Counsel

-Pretrial Detention And Release
+Pretrial Detention and Release

 The court often bases its pretrial detention decision on information about the defendant’s criminal and personal history, drug use, residence, employment, and family-community ties.
-The court may release the accused on their own recognizance (OR) without the need to post bail.

 Posting Bail